 Decolonoscopy

-This installation forms part of the undergraduate thesis project Decolonoscopy: Abject Queerness Towards Postcapitalist Discourse, which was recognised as the Best Undergraduate Thesis among IE University’s Bachelor in Design Class of 2025.
-It will also be showcased at Dutch Design Week 2025.
+This installation forms part of the undergraduate thesis project Decolonoscopy: Abject Queerness Towards Postcapitalist Discourse, which was recognised as the Best Undergraduate Thesis in IE University’s Bachelor in Design Class of 2025.
+The project was selected for presentation at Dutch Design Week 2025 and is part of the permanent collection at United Cowboys Art House in Eindhoven, the Netherlands.

 For the following images, viewer discretion is advised.